 Amazon Corretto integrates seamlessly with AWS services, making it a strong choice for any team relying on Java.
 It is fully supported by AWS, and as a long-term supported version of OpenJDK, it ensures that Java developers can work confidently, knowing they’re using a stable, secure platform with continuous updates and security patches.

-Key Features
+Key features

 One of the key strengths of Amazon Corretto lies in its focus on performance and security.
 AWS emphasizes the delivery of timely updates and patches to address security vulnerabilities, ensuring that developers can build and deploy Java applications with confidence [24].
 Corretto incorporates performance enhancements derived from the collaboration within the OpenJDK community, contributing to a faster and more efficient runtime environment [25].